Getting an Emotional Support Animal in Manitoba, CanadaReading Time: 4 minutes

 In Manitoba, the law that protects against discrimination of people with disabilities is the Manitoba Human Rights Act, Chapter H175.
 This outlines that it is the right of each person to be treated solely on the basis of their personal merits.

 Still, as far as bringing your ESA to work goes, there is no law that obligates an employer to allow you to bring an ESA to work with you.

 Manitoba does not have a law clarifying the accommodation of ESAs.
 You can argue that the Human Rights Act covers this situation to some extent.
-Each individual should be afforded an equal opportunity.
-Therefore, an individual with an ESA should be allowed the same accommodations as that of an individual without.
+This legislation protects persons with disabilities.

 ESA Campus Housing